JMorgCode/personal-webpage/README.md

 2.)
 Set up a new user and group in IAM to be able to make API requests to the AWS account from GitHub Actions.
 Secrets / keys stored in GitHub repo.

 3.)
 In dockerfile, exposed port 80

+## Deploy project to AWS

+The creation of the deploy.yaml file is what finally syncs my pushes to the main branch to the AWS Elastic Beanstalk application.
+Below is a list of actions needed to get this deployment to work:

+1.)
+Log in to docker

+2.)
+Build the docker image

+3.)
+Run the tests

+4.)
+Generate a deployment package

+5.)
+Use a script to assist with deploying to Elastic Beanstalk.
+Takes in parameters, uploads to S3, creates a new version of Elastic Beanstalk, then deploys that version to the environment. einaregilsson/beanstalk-deploy

+6.)   set variables that beanstalk-deploy will use